How to Set up a Jira GitHub Integration: The Step-by-Step 2024 Guide

 Continue with the Basic Mode

 After selecting “Basic” on the screen above, click “Next”.
 This will redirect you to selecting a project on the Jira side.
-It’s the project you want to synchronize issues from Jira in.
+It’s the project in which you want to synchronize issues from Jira.
 Choose the appropriate one from a dropdown list.

 After clicking “Next”, you need to verify if you have admin access to the GitHub side.
 If you don’t have admin access, you will be redirected to the GitHub side to paste an invitation code.